 What is lead scoring?

 A lead’s score is a combination of “Fit” (professional information) and “Interest” (their engagement with your website and brand).
-If there is a fit but low interest, marketing needs to continue nurturing the lead.
-If there is a fit and interest, sales needs to follow up quickly.
+Low interest but good fit?
+Keep nurturing.
+Good fit and high interest?
+Sales should reach out immediately.

 Source: Hubspot